hakavlad/nohang/README.md

 ### How to configure nohang

 Just read the config and edit values.
-Run the command `sudo systemctl restart nohang` to apply the changes.
+Run the command `sudo systemctl restart nohang` to apply changes.

 ### Feedback